-While we do a lot of historic trekking 18th century style, OWL girls like to modern camp too!
+While we some historic trekking 18th century style, OWL girls like to modern camp too!

 A small group got together in southern Indiana to enjoy the beautiful fall weather, a nice long walk, learning some new skills, and spending time camping together in the great outdoors.

-Cori, Candace, Ren and I (Suzanne) met Saturday morning and took a two and a half mile walk with plenty of stops to admire the changing leaves, proliferation of mushrooms and geodes along the trail.
+Cori, Candace, Ren and Suzanne met Saturday morning and took a two and a half mile walk with plenty of stops to admire the changing leaves, proliferation of mushrooms and geodes along the trail.

 *Geodes pictured below were found and left in this arrangement